Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Conclusion

+From the semi-classical analysis of the Witten twisted Green's operator in section \ref{approximation}, we obtain our main theorem \ref{main_theorem} which can be viewed as an enhancement of the original Witten deformation of de Rham complex, concerning cohomology of the manifold $M$, to one concerning its rational homotopy type by incorporating wedge product structures.
+In \cite{fukaya05}, Fukaya proposed a differential geometric approach to the Strominger-Yau-Zaslow (SYZ) by relating A-model holomorphic disks instantons of a Calabi-Yau manifold equipped with Lagrangian torus fibration, to certain Witten twisted differential constructed from the symplectic structure.
+Proving theorem \ref{main_theorem} provides essential analytical technique for such an approach.
+For instance, the semi-classical analysis of Witten twisted Green's operator, can be applied to obtain a beautiful geometric interpretation of the complicated scattering diagram in \cite{kwchan-leung-ma}.

-{\bf Acknowledgements:} The authors thank Kwokwai Chan, Cheol-Hyun Cho, Yau Heng Tom Wan for useful discussions.
-The work described in this paper was substantially supported by a grant from the Research Grants Council of the Hong Kong Council of the Hong Kong Special Administrative Region, China (Project No. CUHK 2130314).
+{\bf Acknowledgements:} The authors thank Kwokwai Chan, Cheol-Hyun Cho, Yau Heng Tom Wan and Siye Wu for useful discussions.
+Kaileung Chan would like to thank Siye Wu for his kind hospitality.
+Ziming Nikolas Ma would like to thank Prof. Shing-Tung Yau for the support during his visit to Yau Mathematical Sciences Center, Tsinghua University.
+Naichung Conan Leung were supported in part by grants from the Research Grants Council of the Hong Kong Council of the Hong Kong Special Administrative Region, China (Project No. CUHK 402012, Project No. CUHK 14302215 and Project No. CUHK 14303516).